ihedvall/dbclib/README.md

 # dbclib
-C++ library that parses CAN DBC files
+C++ library that parses CAN DBC files.
+Under development.